NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

        able to operate.
     - To configure your IAM role, choose AWS integration from the left navigation pane and then find the section Service access.		- If this is your first time, you might need to select Create a new service role, configure permissions.
-		- Then you will need to select to your S3 input and output locations
+		- Then you will need to select your S3 input and output locations

 	- For the purposes of this guide, we have created a new service role and named it “MediaConvert_IntegrationGuide_Role_NVirginia”.